People's Liberation Army

 The PLA is composed of three services -- the Army, Navy and Air Force -- and an independent arm, the Second Artillery Force.

 The military area commands (theaters of war) of the PLA are military organizations set up according to the State's administrative divisions, geographical locations, strategic and operational orientations, and operational tasks.
-Currently, the PLA has seven military area commands, namely, Shenyang, Beijing, Lanzhou, Jinan, Nanjing, Guangzhou and Chengdu.
+Prior to 2016 the PLA has seven military area commands, namely, Shenyang, Beijing, Lanzhou, Jinan, Nanjing, Guangzhou and Chengdu.
+Thse were reduced to five in 2016.

 The PLA has the Academy of Military Sciences (AMS), the National Defense University (NDU), and the National University of Defense Technology (NUDT).
 The AMS is the PLA's highest-level research institute and center of military sciences.
 The NDU is mainly responsible for the education and training of senior commanding and staff officers and researchers.
 The NUDT is mainly responsible for the education and training of senior scientists and engineers, and specialized commanding officers.